-Mrs. McNutt initially testified he received a net income from the property of $220.00 per month, but later admitted that figure simply reflected the difference between the rent payment and the mortgage and she did not know how much net income he actually received after paying other expenses.
+Mrs. McNutt initially testified he received a net revenue from his property of $220.00 per month, but later admitted that figure merely reflected the difference between the rent payment and the mortgage and she did not know how much net income he received after paying other expenses.

 Calculating Income For Child Support in Arizona | The Ruling

 The appellate court, however, did not interpret the Guidelines as limiting full-time employment to forty hours.
 The Arizona justices were not persuaded by his claim that anything over forty hours per week is necessarily overtime because overtime is defined as time beyond an established limit or working hours in addition to those of a regular schedule.
 Mr. McNutt’s regular schedule as of the trial was sixty-four hours, not forty.

 The justices added that the change in the definition of gross income permits an already fully-employed parent to work extra hours or a second job without thereby incurring an increased support obligation.
 But they did not believe the Guidelines entitled a parent who continued to work the same schedule as they consistently worked during the marriage to a decreased child support obligation.

 The court continued by stating that the definition of gross income from self-employment in the Arizona Child Support Guidelines is not limited by any artificial construct of a forty-hour workweek, nor could it be.